charlesChen02/RandLA-pytorch/README.md

 # RandLA-Net-pytorch
 This repository contains the implementation of [RandLA-Net (CVPR 2020 Oral)](https://arxiv.org/abs/1911.11236) in PyTorch.
+### updates:
+* We extend the model with to train with one synthetic dataset, [SynLiDAR](https://github.com/xiaoaoran/SynLiDAR)
+* We replaced the weighted cross entropy in the oroginal implementation with focal loss to alliverate the influence of class imbalance
+* fix some bugs in the original implementation
+* We improve the mIoU on the validation set from 53.1% on **validation set** to
+* This is a good starting point & backbone choice for those who plan to start their research on point clouds segmentation.

-- We only support SemanticKITTI dataset now.
+- support SemanticKITTI dataset now.
 (Welcome everyone to develop together and raise PR)
-- Our model is almost as good as the original implementation.
-(Validation set : Our 52.9% mIoU vs original 53.1%)
 - We place our pretrain-model in [`pretrain_model/checkpoint.tar`](pretrain_model/checkpoint.tar) directory.

 ### Performance